ryantd42/NY-Legislative-Git/2023/S7108B-2023/bill.md

   This  fiscal note does not constitute a legal opinion on the viability of the proposed change nor is it intended to serve as a  substitute  for the professional judgment of an attorney.
-  This estimate, dated January 3, 2024, and intended for use only during the  2024  Legislative  Session, is Fiscal Note No. 2024-62, prepared by the Actuary for the New York State and Local Retirement System.
+  This  estimate, dated March 19, 2024, and intended for use only during the 2024 Legislative Session, is Fiscal Note No. 2024-151,  prepared  by the Actuary for the New York State and Local Retirement System.